galvesband/TraUser/README.md

 I've created an embedded Symfony application inside the `Tests/test-app` directory.
 TraUserBundle is fully functional inside that application so it might be a good choice to develop the bundle.
-Information about how to make it run is listed in `CONTRIBUTING.md`.
+Information about how to make it run is listed in `DEVELOPMENT.md`.
 There are also instructions on how to run the test suite, which is based upon PHPUnit.

+# The Test Suite #

+The bundle is lately gaining a decent test suit.
+You can check how to run it in `TESTING.md`.

-# Using TraUserBundle in your proyect #
+# Using TraUserBundle in a Symfony project #

 ## Requirements ##

  - Symfony.
 I'm using the current stable release (3.1 at this point).
-Also I'm trying to avoid use of deprecated calls as possible so that version is probably close to the minimum version needed.
+Also I'm trying to avoid use of deprecated calls whenever possible, so that version is probably close to the minimum required.
 My goal is to update the bundle to work with recent Symfony versions up until a new LTS release of Symfony happens.
+We'll see where it ends.

  - Sonata and friends.
 I'm developing with `core-bundle` 3.1, `admin-bundle` 3.6 and `doctrine-orm-admin-bundle` 3.0.

  - Ircmaxell's RandomLib, 1.2.

-Take a look into `composer.json` to see all requirements.
+Take a look into `composer.json` to see all the requirements.

 ## Configuring an empty Symfony project from the start ##

-Here I will list the steps neccesary to build a Symfony project from the start to get to a point similar to the internal testing app.
-This might be usefull for future projects of mine and also to document the bundle itself.
+Here I will list the steps needed to build a Symfony project from the start to get to a point similar to the internal testing app.
+This might be useful for future projects of mine and also to document the bundle itself.
+These are the steps, more or less.

  - Create a new empty Symfony project.